St Edmund Hall

 Please click on the thumbnails below:

 The MCR is accessed from Staircase 4 on the Front Quad.
 As you come into the staircase, there is a narrow doorway and a step down immediately on your left.
 Once in this corridor, there is a door on your left leading into the MCR.
+On the right of Staircase 4 is the MCR Study.
+Inside the access controlled door is a ramp that leads down into the room.

 Please click on the thumbnails below: